lagercat/genetic_stocks/README.md

-# ARM_11 Group Project
+# Genetic Stocks

-This is our extension for the First Year ARM 11 group project.
+This is our extension for the First Year ARM 11 group project from Imperial College.

-## Running the assembler and the emulator
-We tried to make this as easy as possible so here are the 3 key commands:

-The executables produced by make run under the following schemas:

-`emulate <input_file>`

-`assemble <input_file> <output_file>`.

 ## The Extension
 Our extension is a Genetic Algorithm that optimises hyper parameters of MLP Neural Networks which predict closing prices (but it could be more than that! 🦠 😷).
 We first have to **train** and find a neural network and then we can **predict**  stock prices of the company we trained for.
 Our code is designed for the datasets produced by [Yahoo Finance](https://finance.yahoo.com/) which we think is a reliable and open data source.